+ARIA: Exploring Climate Cooling INPUT:ACCESS

-Cirrus processes, 01 and stratospheric water vapor measurements and modeling: Balloon-borne observations: Ice nucleation measurements Regional-to-global modeling relevant to aviation emissions and impacts:
+Cirrus processes, UT and stratospheric water vapor measurements and modeling:

+·

+Balloon-borne observations:

+Ice nucleation measurements

+Regional-to-global modeling relevant to aviation emissions and impacts:

 Proposal Facilties:

-NOAA Chemical Sciences Laboratory: provides a highly supportive environment for the finalization, testing, and mid-latitude deployment of the balloon packages.
-We are equipped with environmental chambers for low-pressure testing, design and manufacturing facilities, and aerosol testing equipment.
-This US Federal facility will house all the US scientists and technicians supporting the effort (consisting of both federal and cooperative institute employees).
+NOAA Chemical Sciences Laboratory: provides a highly supportive environment for testing, and mid-latitude deployment of the balloon packages.
+We are equipped with chambers for low-pressure testing, design and manufacturing facilities, and aerosol test This US Federal facility will house all the US scientists and technicians supporting the effort of both federal and cooperative institute employees). environmental ting equipment.

 University of Leeds: